activeyawcontrol/simrig-evolution/AccGpuTesting.md

 Frameview documentation here
 * https://www.nvidia.com/content/dam/en-zz/Solutions/GeForce/technologies/frameview/frameview-user-guide-1-1-web.pdf

-Here's a Youtube video of the replay (IIRC, 1440 triple + epic detail + FSR quality)
+Here's a Youtube video of the replay.
+Note that because the replay was captured with triples, but I'm only playing it back on one monitor, it looks goofy.
+The goal here is just to give folks a loose idea of what the video was like.

 * https://www.youtube.com/watch?v=I1PxbWalp70